Classical Extraction: Stas-Otto and Ammonium Sulphate Methods

 The principle is acid-base partitioning of ionisable molecules between aqueous and organic phases.
 At acid pH (2 to 3) basic alkaloids are protonated and stay in the aqueous, while acidic drugs (barbiturates, salicylates) are largely un-ionised and partition into ether.
 At alkaline pH (9 to 10) the same alkaloids are deprotonated to their free base form, become lipophilic, and partition into chloroform.
 The biological matrix sits in the aqueous, the analyte moves selectively into the organic, and the chemist concentrates and tests each fraction separately.
 Two solvent pulls produce two analytically clean extracts from one piece of viscera.

 The Stas-Otto procedure in a routine Indian SFSL takes between 8 and 12 hours from the moment the viscera jar is opened to the moment the two concentrated fractions are ready for colour testing and TLC.
-The sequence below is the one taught at the toxicology departments of Amity, Jain, Sastra, and the AIIMS forensic medicine MD course, and it matches the bench notes at FSL Madhuban for routine viscera.
+The sequence below matches the bench procedure at FSL Madhuban for routine viscera and is representative of standard Indian SFSL practice.

 The original Stas method works well on stomach contents and on dilute aqueous samples like urine.
 It fails on protein-rich matrices because plasma proteins, especially albumin and the alpha-1-acid glycoprotein in liver and blood, bind a substantial fraction of basic drugs and refuse to release them into chloroform.
 Worse, the protein-rich aqueous forms a stable emulsion at the chloroform interface that can take an hour to break and still leaves the analyte distributed across both layers.